Dappled horse, dappled grey horse, horse dappling

 Spreading the oils and keeping the coat clean will deliver a soft, shiny coat with very evident dapples.

-Here are some grooming tips to bring out those gorgeous dapples:
+Here are some grooming tips to bring out those gorgeous dapples no matter the horse coat color:

 • Brush your dappled horse twice a week to get rid of any dust and dirt.